Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

 Can upright rows be modified for those with limited shoulder mobility?

-Wide grip upright rows can be safe when done properly.
-But people who have shoulder issues or limited shoulder mobility should consult a qualified professional before trying this exercise.
+Wide-grip upright rows can be safe when done properly.
+However, people with shoulder issues or limited shoulder mobility should consult a qualified professional before trying this exercise.

-A shoulder-width grip or a wide grip upright row is often considered the best option for most people.
-This grip allows for balanced muscle activation, engaging the deltoids, trapezius, and biceps effectively.
+A shoulder-width grip or a wide-grip upright row is often considered the best option for most people.
+This grip allows for balanced muscle activation, effectively engaging the deltoids, trapezius, and biceps.

 It provides a stable and controlled movement pattern while minimizing the risk of excessive strain on the shoulders.